himanshu-js/Machine_Learning/README.md

 ## Types
 It has manly four types
-1.Supervised Learning
+1. Supervised Learning
-2.Unsupervised  Learning
+2. Unsupervised  Learning
-3.Semi - Supervised  Learning
+3. Semi - Supervised  Learning
-4.Reinforcement  Learning
+4. Reinforcement  Learning

 ### Supervised Learning :
 * In supervised learning you work as a teacher